Data is king. Understanding customer behavior is the key to a successful ecommerce business.

 LTV is total profit divided by the number of customers.

 This is how much revenue you can expect per customer from a cohort.
+Leveraging behavioral analytics helps identify patterns and actions that drive higher LTV, providing actionable insights for improving customer engagement and retention.
+Time based cohort analysis can be used to track changes in LTV across different acquisition periods, such as during marketing campaigns or product updates.
 It is very insightful to measure customer LTV in relation to the cost of customer acquisition (CAC).
 Peel’s LTV: CAC ratio tells you how long it takes to make back the investment of acquiring that customer - hence profitability.

 5. Segmentation and Cohort Analysis